 People are even gastronomically selective with certain animals, not just with human flesh.
 Your basic carnivores don’t have any qualms about eating their favorite fowl or other creature, as long as they don’t know who it is or where it came from.
 But they feel differently when the Thanksgiving goose or the Sunday dinner pork roast was originally the family’s beloved pet or an animal that they knew.
 I suppose the rule of thumb is that we don’t want to eat things that have a personal name.
 If we deign to eat it, we don’t want to know anything about it.

 The premise of the sci-fi thriller Soylent Green (1973) is not so far-fetched and quite practical, in my opinion.
-For those of you not familiar with the film, it takes place in the year 2022 (not too long from now) when the earth is grossly overpopulated and there is a definite food shortage, especially in overcrowded Manhattan.
+For those of you not familiar with the film, it takes place in the year 2022 (Goodness!
+We’re already there!) when the earth is grossly overpopulated and there is a definite food shortage, especially in overcrowded Manhattan.
 Spoiler alert!
 By the end of the picture we learn that the coveted, precious foodstuff known as “soylent green” is made of soybeans, lentils and people!
 Considering that the world is already experiencing widespread hunger, which will only get worse as time goes on, I don’t see anything terribly wrong with finding a way to process human remains into palatable food.
 That’s better than wasting dead bodies like we do now.
 I think that we should reuse and recycle whatever we can, even ourselves!
 I also think that Mrs. Lovett had the right idea, short of murder, that is. (# …What a downright shame, what an awful waste… #)

 It seems that modern technology is making us lazier as time goes on.
 We have virtually all the conveniences of life at our disposal, and we (well, I don’t) take so many things for granted.
 Fathers used to tell their kids, “Boy, you don’t realize how good you’ve got it.
 When I was your age, I used to have to walk 5 miles to school and back every day through the cold and snow!”
 Now these same fathers can tell their grandkids, “Back in my day, we actually had to get up and cross the room to change the TV channels!”
 I was glad when they came out with Touch-Tone phones and I think that Speed-Dialing is a pretty nifty thing, too, but I have a manually-operated pencil sharpener and I still use a basic, hand-operated can opener.
 I don’t mind at all putting out that little bit of manual energy to sharpen a pencil or to open a can.
 It certainly does not save any extra time.

 Now they’ve even improved upon speed-dialing by coming up with voice-activated dialing, where instead of having to push one or two buttons on your phone, all you have to do is speak the name of the person you are calling into the phone.
 We don’t even have to do our own typing if we don’t want to, as that feature is now available for our computers.
 I happen to love typing.
 It’s conducive to my digital dexterity.
 But I think that the height of indulgence is the new voice-activated remote control!
 This is for the guy who is too lazy even to press a button!
-I suppose, however, that this gadget would be useful for a paraplegic or a person with missing limbs, who would be unable to push a button manually.
+I suppose, however, that this gadget and the others would be useful for a paraplegic or a person with missing limbs, who would be unable to push a button manually.

 Don’t get up to turn off the lights.
 Just clap your hands once or twice.
 Why bother to be constantly changing records during your party or while you’re working on a project?
 We now have CD players which can play nonstop for several hours.
 Automated Teller Machines allow us to do our banking and get ready cash anytime we need it, at any hour of the day.
 My toaster oven bakes, toasts and broils, and my microwave oven can cook a large potato in about five minutes.
 What a great invention is the word processor!
 How did we get by so long without it?
 And with the growing internet and World-Wide Web, all human knowledge is now, literally, at our fingertips.
 We don’t even have to leave the house to find out anything anymore or even to buy anything, when virtually all consumer products and services are available for purchase via one’s home computer.
 Practically everything has been computerized, including your daily news and weather report, postal services, all manner of games, books, music generators (sound and notation), TV cable boxes and other common household gadgets and appliances, even clocks and watches.